smatechnologies/opcon-acs-sdk-docs/docs/develop.md

 - SchemaGenerator       class to be created that defines the json schemas that contain the agent and task configuration requirements.
 - TaskProtocol          class to be created that defines how tasks on the target system are managed.

+Includes the **Integration** method called by the IntegrationFactory.